deepentropy/tvscreener/README.md

 ## Disclaimer

-**This is an unofficial, third-party library and is not affiliated with, endorsed by, or connected to TradingView in any way.** TradingView is a trademark of TradingView, Inc. This independent project provides a Python interface to publicly available data from TradingView's screener.
+**This is an unofficial, third-party library and is not affiliated with, endorsed by, or connected to TradingView™ in any way.** TradingView™ is a trademark of TradingView™, Inc. This independent project provides a Python interface to publicly available data from TradingView's screener.
 Use of this library is at your own risk and subject to TradingView's terms of service.

 # Main Features